Kiran-255666/agentic-ai-azure-ai-foundry-labs/Instructions/Exercises/Day-01-summary/lab01-develop-an-ai-app-with-ai-foundry-sdk.md

 # Create a generative AI chat app

+***Note: We have already updated the mentioned files with the code mentioned in the instructions, but we would highly suggest going through it before executing it***

 In this exercise, you'll use the Microsoft Foundry Python SDK to build a small app that sends messages to a language model and shows its replies.

 This exercise takes approximately **20** minutes.